ChristianZ97/2025-Fall-PP/HW5/PP HW 5 Report Template.md

     - `ucp_init`
     - `ucp_worker_create`
     - `ucp_ep_create`

+Context represents the global scope and resource management for the UCP library.
+In the code, `status = ucp_init(&ucp_params, config, &ucp_context);` initializes the UCP context.
+This function uses the configuration read earlier via `ucp_config_read` and the parameters specified in `ucp_params` (which includes features like OOB communication support) to set up the shared resources and capabilities available for the application.

+Following context initialization, `status = ucp_worker_create(ucp_context, &worker_params, &ucp_worker);` is called to create a Worker.
+The Worker is created within the scope of a specific Context and utilizes the resources managed by that Context.
+It serves as the engine for progress, responsible for processing communication requests, managing operational queues, and polling hardware resources for event completions.

+Finally, Endpoints are created to establish connections.
+The calls `status = ucp_ep_create(ucp_worker, &ep_params, &server_ep);` and `status = ucp_ep_create(ucp_worker, &ep_params, &client_ep);` instantiate Endpoints attached to the specific `ucp_worker`.
+An Endpoint represents a logical, persistent connection to a specific remote peer (whose details are provided in `ep_params`).
+An Endpoint cannot exist independently of a Worker, as it relies on the Worker to drive the underlying transport operations for all point-to-point communications.

 2. UCX abstracts communication into three layers as below.
 Please provide a diagram illustrating the architectural design of UCX.
     - `ucp_context`
     - `ucp_worker`
     - `ucp_ep`
 > Please provide detailed example information in the diagram corresponding to the execution of the command `srun -N 2 ./send_recv.out` or `mpiucx --host HostA:1,HostB:1 ./send_recv.out`

+The diagram illustrates the UCX architecture during the execution of `srun -N 2 ./send_recv.out`, where two MPI processes (Rank 0 and Rank 1) communicate across two separate nodes (Host A and Host B).

+**Nodes & Contexts**:
+    -   **Host A (Rank 0)** and **Host B (Rank 1)** each initialize a `ucp_context`.
+    -   Both contexts detect and utilize the InfiniBand device `ibp3s0:1` as the underlying resource, configured to use the `ud_verbs` transport layer as specified by the environment (`UCX_TLS=ud_verbs`).

+**Workers**:
+    -   A `ucp_worker` is created on each host (Addresses: `0x557...` on Host A, `0x556...` on Host B).
+These workers manage the progress of communication and interface with the network hardware.

+**Endpoints (EPs)**:
+    -   **On Host A**: The worker manages two endpoints:
+        -   `ucp_ep (self cfg#0)`: A loopback connection for intra-process communication.
+        -   `ucp_ep (inter-node cfg#1)`: The critical connection established to transmit data to the remote peer (Host B).
+    -   **On Host B**: The worker manages its own `ucp_ep (self cfg#0)` for local operations.
+    -   **Communication Flow**: The dotted arrow represents the transmission of the message "Hello from rank 0".
+The message originates from Host A, travels through the `inter-node` endpoint using the `ud_verbs` protocol over the physical network, and is received by Host B's worker.

 3. Based on the description in HW5, where do you think the following information is loaded/created?
     - `UCX_TLS`